 - Teams are allowed (and encouraged).
 No more than 4 people per team please.

 - All participants must register in advance.

 There are three categories to compete in.
 Teams can compete in as many categories as they want.
 Either one category alone or in all three categories if they choose.

 Distance: Each team will get 5 minutes to complete three launches.
 Teams will not be allowed to go over 5 minutes.
 The best launch will be used as your score.
 The longest launch wins.

 Accuracy: Each team will get 5 minutes to complete three launches.
 Teams will not be allowed to go over 5 minutes.
-There will be a "castle" made of cardboard building blocks, approximately 4 feet square and 5 feet high, placed 80 feet from the launch area.
+There will be a castle printed on vinyl, approximately 5 feet high and 5 feet across, placed 50 feet from the launch area.
 The team that hits the castle the most times will be the winner.
+If multiple teams hit the castle the same number of times, then those teams will have a shoot-out.
 If no team hits the castle then the team whose shot landed closest to the target will win.

 If you have any questions, please feel free to call 630.260.8274.
 This page has been updated for the 2016 competition.